 EVGA GeForce GTX 1660 Super SCView Deal

-AMD's Navi architecture made a host of improvements over the previous AMD GPUs, and combined with TSMC's 7nm lithography, it ends up as a capable gaming GPU for 1440p.
-There are a few games where you may need to tweak settings a bit, but you can lock in 60 fps at ultra settings in most games, and break 100 fps at medium to high settings in all but a handful of games.
+In the meantime, the 3060 Ti delivers excellent 1440p performance, averaging 87 fps across our current 13-game test suite at ultra settings.
+The only games where it dropped below 60 fps are Dirt 5 and Watch Dogs Legion, but that was with ray tracing enabled (and without DLSS on the latter).
+There are other games where you may need to tweak settings a bit, but you can lock in 60 fps at ultra settings in most games, and break 100 fps at medium to high settings in all but a handful of games.

 Enthusiasts with VR headsets need to achieve a certain level of performance to avoid jarring artifacts.
-An Nvidia GeForce GTX 2070 Super is fast enough to keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs).
-Moreover, it includes a VirtualLink port for connecting next-generation headsets with a single cable.
-That's not really a useful feature today, but it will likely come in handy the next time you consider upgrading your VR headset.
+While you could use an older GPU like the Nvidia GeForce GTX 2070 Super and still keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs), we've updated our recommendation to the newer RTX 3070.

-If you're looking for the no-holds-barred champion of graphics cards, right now it's the GeForce RTX 2080 Ti.
-It's capable of maxing out all the graphics settings at 4K in most games, so if that's what you're after, this is the card to get.
-It's mostly overkill for 1080p and even 1440p gaming, where the RTX 2080 Super is often sufficient for a much lower price.
-However, enabling all the ray tracing effects in games like Minecraft RTX performance can bring even the 2080 Ti to its knees.
+If you're looking for the no-holds-barred champion of graphics cards, right now it's the GeForce RTX 3080.
+Okay, technically the RTX 3090 is faster, but it's twice the cost and effectively takes over from the Titan RTX.
+The RTX 3080 can max out all the graphics settings at 4K in most games, with the same price as the outgoing RTX 2080 Super (again, in theory).
+It's also your best chance to experience games with all the ray tracing effects cranked up, like for example Minecraft RTX that could bring even the previous gen 2080 Ti to its knees.

 MORE: Best Graphics Cards